junesirius/junesirius.github.io/_posts/Supernatural/SPN_Rareship/SPN-Apocalypse-Cas-Jimmy-whole-novel.md

 Jimmy chuckles humorlessly.
 "Understatement."

-Anna stares at him for a moment longer before looking away.
-"Sorry about earlier.
+Anna stares at him for a moment longer before looking down, one hand rubbing the wrist of the other.
+"Sorry about that.
 I thought you were him."

-Jimmy waves it off, then, "I'm glad you are well."
+"It's a common mistake.
+Don't worry," Jimmy looks at her.
+The girl looks well, healthy and strong, compared to the last time he saw her, through that TV screen that was the angel's view.
+"I'm glad you are okay," he tells her.

 Charlie frowns at him.
 "You speak like you met her before."

 "I did," Jimmy says, not realizing that would cause three pairs of eyes staring back at him.

 "How?"
-Anna prompts.
+Anna's voice raises a degree.

-Jimmy explains the time when he tried to fight for the control and help Anna win the fight against the angels.
+Jimmy explains the time when he tried to fight for the control and helped Anna win the fight against the angels.
+He was there, too, when Anna blasted them away.

 "You saved my life," Anna murmurs, blinking in disbelief.
-She takes a large step to pull him into a hug.
+She takes a large step forward, pulling him into a hug.
 The pressure makes the constant pain in his body worse, but Jimmy fights back the flinch, wrapping his arms around the girl's back.
 It feels too nice.
+It reminds him when he held his daughter like this.

 "Thank you," Anna pulls back eventually, then looks down, as if ashamed.
 "I'm so sorry I can't heal you."
-She makes a vague gesture at her own left eye and the rest of the body.
+She makes a vague gesture at her own left eye and the rest of the body, mirroring Jimmy's wounds.
 "If only I have some grace."

+"You are an angel?"
+Jimmy tenses.

+Anna has to explain the whole ripped-out grace thing.

-"I think grace is the initial reason why I'm like this.
-I don't miss it," Jimmy says bluntly.
+"I think grace is the reason why I'm like this.
+I don't miss it," Jimmy says bluntly, at the end of her telling.

-"Still," Anna shifts uncomfortably.
-"Angels could have done so much good, like humans, they just have to choose it."
+"Still," Anna shifts uncomfortably, glancing skyward.
+"I might be biased, but I don't hate them.
+I pity them.
+Angels could have done so much good; they're supposed to be.
+Now they just have to choose it."

 Ellen calls out to them from a small distance right then, saying they're ready to move.
 The girls split to help with the last few items.
 Leaving Jimmy alone, thinking.

 <br>

-Jimmy is set into one of their vehicles in the middle, along with Ellen, Jo, and Charlie.
+Jimmy is settled into one of their vehicles in the middle, along with Ellen, Jo, and Charlie.
 Bobby is at the front, Rufus is at the tail.

-The plan is to head northeast, detouring through what used to be Minneapolis and Chicago, hoping that route can help them bypass the angel camps to reach the Northeastern Section -- the only part they can still hope for some more hideouts and food source.
+The plan is to head northeast, detouring through what used to be Minneapolis and Chicago, hoping that route can help them bypass the angels and demons in the south to reach the Northeastern Section -- the only part they can still hope for some more hideouts and food source.

-But even if they do run into angels, quoting from Bobby, he's more than happy to dump all their ammo on those flying ass monkeys and burn their wings extra crispy.
+But even if they do run into angels, quoted from Bobby, he's more than happy to dump all their ammo on those flying ass monkeys and burn their wings extra crispy.

 "So nothing to worry," Bobby finishes his speech and climbs into his truck.
 But it doesn't make Jimmy feel any easier.

-He knows by now the common sigils that they'd use to protect against angels and some Enochians, thanks to Jo and Charlie.
+He knows by now the common sigils that they'd use to protect against angels and some simple Enochian spells, thanks to Jo and Charlie.
 But when they're in the moving vehicles, they can't apply all of them.
-Their tracks are easier to detect, which means there's a higher chance to be found.
+Their tracks are more exposed, so much easier to get noticed, which means higher chance to danger and death -- but staying in the same spot and running out of food also means death, anyway.

-Ellen glances in his detection when they talk about the last few things to be careful about.
+Ellen glances in his direction when they talk about the last few things to be careful about.

-Jimmy understand what those glances meant.
-Being Castiel's vessel and moving without enough protection, chances are, he'd be like a moving mark for angels to catch.
+Jimmy understand what those glances mean.
+Being Castiel's vessel and moving without enough protection, chances are, he'd be like a moving beacon for angels to catch.
 And they might not be able to protect him.

 "I understand."
 Jimmy tells her, later.
 "Don't worry about me.
-If the worst happens, they are likely coming for me.
+If the worst happens, they are probably coming for me.
 You should go with the others.
-Live."
+Save yourself."

 "What do you take me for?"
-Ellen raises her eyebrows in displease.
+Ellen raises her eyebrows as if insulted.
 "Think I'd throw you under the bus?"

 Jimmy shakes his head.
 "That's not what I mean.
 Just," he swallows, not wanting to think about *the worst*, let alone spelling it out loud, but he forces it out.
 "Castiel might be there, waiting to possess me again.
-And if he wins, I don't want to be the one with your blood in my hands.
+And if he wins, I don't want to be the one with your blood in my hands for my failure.
+Or any of yours.
 Please."

-Ellen looks at him for a long minute.
-"Okay," she says finally.
+Ellen regards him for a long minute.
+"Okay," she says finally, slowly.
+But Jimmy isn't sure if she means it the way he thinks it is.

 <br>

 They run into angels on the third day after setting off, somewhere on the remains of a highway conjunction, ready to turn east.
-Ellen said they passed the Illinois state border just an hour before that, meaning they are probably only about a hundred miles from Chicago.
+Ellen said they passed the Illinois state border just an hour before that, meaning they are probably only about a hundred miles from Chicago now.

-And a hundred miles from Pontiac, from home.
+And a hundred miles from Pontiac, from home, too.
 Jimmy calculates the distance in his head, knowing that last hundred miles is achingly close, but also feels unbearably impassable.

-They are noticed by two patrolling angels.
+They are noticed by two sentinel angels.

 Bobby shoots one dead before they can fly away to report.
 But the second one is too far out of the range and flies out.
 Only then do they notice a military facility in a short distance.